-This week the premiere of Goblin Slayer came out and clearly rubbed some viewers the wrong way.
+In the Autumn season of 2018, the premiere of Goblin Slayer came out and clearly rubbed some viewers the wrong way.
 I’m not going to try and tell you that there’s nothing objectionable about Goblin Slayer or that it is something that is fine for everyone to watch.
 Quite clearly it isn’t and quite clearly it is going to trigger certain viewers.
-And also, yes, I do agree that streaming services needed a lot more in the way of content advisories present so that viewers at least were warned about the nature of the content in the episode – though another blogger has since pointed out that Crunchyroll have in fact now added a warning to the beginning of Goblin Slayer (a little late but at least future viewers are now given the chance to opt out if they are concerned).
+And also, yes, I do agree that streaming services needed a lot more in the way of content advisories present so that viewers at least were warned about the nature of the content in the episode – though that was added for additional episodes.

-With all of that out of the way, I’d like to turn the discussion to the idea that what triggers one person doesn’t necessarily cause the same reaction in someone else which is why comments such as claiming that Goblin Slayer shouldn’t exist or is only enjoyed by people with questionable moral values kind of rubbed me the wrong way (keep in mind, I’m not trying to change your mind about your opinion on the show itself as you are clearly entitled to your own opinion about it and I respect that some viewers are not going back for any more).
+With all of that out of the way, I’d like to turn the discussion to the idea that what triggers one person doesn’t necessarily cause the same reaction in someone else which is why comments such as claiming that Goblin Slayer or The Rising of the Shield Hero shouldn’t exist or is only enjoyed by people with questionable moral values kind of rubbed me the wrong way (keep in mind, I’m not trying to change your mind about your opinion on either show as the content will not sit well with some people, just having a discussion about why a personal objection doesn’t mean others can’t enjoy content).

 As a fan of the action genre, the horror genre, the sci-fi genre, among many others I’ve seen all manner of gore-fest, characters with murderous intent, and plenty of scenes in live action and anime that have made me feel a little squeamish.
 And I enjoy that feeling while watching a fictional entertainment, because it is safe.
 All of those horrible things are happening on a screen and not to me and not in my real life or to someone I know, or even to a real person.
 That distance of fiction is really an important element.
 Watching them play out is entertaining, but it also raises questions and makes me wonder about the motives and whys and wherefores of the characters and their actions and when well done can even make me curious about the real world and the implications of such events for real people.